rhapsodyai/rhapsodyai/README.md

 I'm a Software Engineer doing Big Data, Web Development, XR  and Gamedev.

 - 💬 Ask me about VR/AR/XR, Games, Animation, Game Development or the Game Industry.
-- 🔭 I’m currently working on big data, Spark, and streaming.
+- 🔭 I’m currently working on big data, Spark, and streaming as well as indie game development.
 - 📫 How to reach me: My email address is kiyomizumia@proton.me, and my Twitter handle is @kiyomizumia.
 - 🌱 I’m currently learning - 3D Modeling and Illustration!
 - 😄 Pronouns: She/her